willisman31/Awesome-CIS-Resources/README.md

 * [News](https://github.com/willisman31/CIS-Resources#news)
 * [Certifications](https://github.com/willisman31/CIS-Resources#certifications)

 If you are enrolled in a large school or university, you likely have a subscription to O'Reilly books included; this is a yearly subscription which offers access to thousands of books, videos, and other technical study resources.
-If you are a current student, you can check for access [here](https://learning.oreilly.com/home/).
+If you are a current student, you can check for access [here](https://learning.oreilly.com/home/) and sign in with your university credentials.
 ## Programming
 ### Practice
 * [Codewars](https://www.codewars.com/)